Elsie Spain

-Elsie Spain (1879 – 28 May 1970), born Elsie Rickets, was an English opera singer and actress, best known for her performances in soprano roles of the Savoy Operas with the D'Oyly Carte Opera Company from 1908 to 1910 and in operettas and Edwardian musical comedies.
+Elsie Spain (1879 – 28 May 1970; born Elsie Butler) was an English opera singer and actress, best known for her performances in soprano roles of the Savoy Operas with the D'Oyly Carte Opera Company from 1908 to 1910 and in operettas and Edwardian musical comedies.
 She was one of the last leading ladies in the Gilbert and Sullivan roles personally trained by W. S. Gilbert.
 Among her roles in musicals, she originated the part of Princess Mathilde in the long-running The Quaker Girl.

 Life and career

 Early years

 Spain was born in Reigate, Surrey.
 She studied at the Guildhall School of Music, after which, she began to perform on the concert stage.
 As an amateur with the Sydenham Operatic Society in 1897, she played Theresa in The Mountebanks by W. S. Gilbert and Alfred Cellier.
 She made her professional debut in 1907 as understudy to Isabel Jay as Sally in the musical Miss Hook of Holland at the Prince of Wales's Theatre, playing the role for two months in 1908.